sabitalizade/resizable-rc-drawer/README.md

 ## Usage

-Using `rc-drawer-resizable` is similar to using `rc-drawer`.
+Using resizable-rc-drawer is similar to using `rc-drawer`.
 Simply import the component and use it in your React application.
 The resizable functionality is enabled by default.

 ```jsx
 import React from 'react';